 (i) The facility must have one fire drill per shift each calendar quarter (minimum of 12 drills per year).

-(ii) The facility must actually evacuate clients once a year on each shift.
+(ii) The facility must actually evacuate residents once a year on each shift.

 (iii) All facility staff, including relief and substitute staff, must participate in drills as soon as possible after beginning employment on their shift.

-(iv) For initial certification, one client must be admitted.

-(v) E-scores are not required for certification under this rating.
+(iv) E-scores are not required for certification under this rating.

 (B) Slow rating.